Mola Ram: Career

 He wrote the historical work Garhrajvansh Ka Itihas (History of the Garhwal royal dynasty) which is the source of information about several Garhwal rulers.
 He starts with Shyam Shah and goes on to describe Dularam Shah, Mahipati Shah, Pritam Shah, Medini Shah, Lalit Shah, and Jayakrit Shah.
 He also wrote Ganika Natak or Garh Gita Sangram in 1800.
 Mola Ram himself played a part in politics, helping Jayakrit Shah obtain help from Raja Jagat Prakash of Sirmur to quell a rebellion at the battle of Karparoli.

 Mola Ram wrote Garhrajvanshkavya, Ran Bahadur Chandrika, Shamsher-e-Jang Chandrika, Bakhtawar Yash Chandrika and others.
 When Kaji Bakhtawar Singh Basnyat reached Srinagar on 1867 V.S. (i.e. 1810 A.D.), Mola Ram described the Gorkhali administration since 1861 V.S. (i.e. 1804 A.D.).
 In appreciation of Mola Ram's works, Kaji Bakhtawar gave 61 gold sovereigns, a horse, a robe, some weapons and restored his jagir villages and daily allowances.
 Mola Ram dedicated Bakhtawar Yash Chandrika in praises of Kaji Bakhtawar Singh Basnyat.
 He also wrote about the past, present, and future of the Gorkhali administration in Kumaon and Garhwal, which had predicted the possible collapse of Gorkhali rule as mentioned in his another work Garhrajvanshkavya.

 Mola Ram died in Srinagar in 1833.

-Tribute
+Legacy

 A large collection of Mola Ram's paintings are preserved at the Hemwati Nandan Bahuguna Garhwal University Museum in Srinagar, Uttarakhand.
 Some of his paintings can also be viewed at the Boston Museum, USA, at the Bharat Kala Bhawan in Varanasi, and at the Kastur Bhai Lal Bhai Sagrahaalaya, Ahmedabad.

 Mukandi Lal wrote the book 'Garhwal Paintings' published by the Publications Division of the Government of India in 1968 which traced the history of Garhwal school of painting showcasing Mola Ram's various paintings and sketches.

+Mural of painter Tulsi Ram, great-grandson of Maula Ram, who painted many murals of the Guru Ram Rai Darbar Sahib complex at Dehradun.

+Maula Ram's great-grandson, Tulsi Ram (also known as Phattu Sah), was responsible for painting most of the murals found on the walls of the Jhanda Darwaza of the Ram Rai Darbar in Dehradun.